Why buy a vibrator instead of a medical dilator?

 It can promote healing of scar tissue

 Using a slim vibrator can help promote healing of scar tissue by increasing the blood supply to the area.
 Gentle manipulation of the vibrator over the scarred area can help to stretch the tissue, make it feel less tight.
 It can also promote the production of vaginal secretions, lubricating the vagina and making it feel more comfortable.
-Using a good quality lubricant nourishes the scar tissue and can speed the healing process.
+Using a irritant free lubricant nourishes the scar tissue and can speed the healing process.

 It can alleviate symptoms of Vaginismus